 Harrison County man admits to role in a methamphetamine distribution operation

-CLARKSBURG, WEST VIRGINIA –Cody Boley, of Wallace, West Virginia, has admitted to his involvement in a methamphetamine distribution conspiracy, United States Attorney Bill Powell announced.
+CLARKSBURG, WEST VIRGINIA – Russell Clark, of Clarksburg, West Virginia, has admitted to his involvement in a methamphetamine distribution conspiracy, United States Attorney Bill Powell announced.

-Boley faces up to 10 years incarceration and a fine of up to $250,000.
+Clark faces up to 20 years incarceration and a fine of up to $500,000.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

 Assistant U.S. Attorney Zelda E. Wesley is prosecuting the case on behalf of the government.
 The Bureau of Alcohol, Tobacco, Firearms, and Explosives and the Greater Harrison Drug & Violent Crimes Task Force, a HIDTA-funded initiative, investigated.